 Most nights, when my fingers finally revolt and refuse to type any more emails, you can usually find me happily engrossed in a PC game, including the most awesome Total War series.

-I now reside in Austin, TX with my wife, baby boy, and a Standard Poodle that sniffs longingly at all my sake bottles...
+I now reside in Austin, TX with my wife, two sons, a Standard Poodle, and my wife's chickens, cat, and rabbit.

 My first encounter with sake was in Las Vegas many years ago during the opening rounds of March Madness.
 Unfortunately it was Futsushu, and in the form of sake bombs.
 That experience didn’t entice me into exploring sake until Marc couldn't stop talking to me about his idea....Sake Social.